Review:

 score is between 0 and 5

-Mughal architecture is a style of architecture developed by the Mughals in the Indian subcontinent during the 16th to 18th centuries.
-It is known for its grandeur, symmetry, and use of intricate decorative elements.
+Mughal architecture refers to the architectural style developed by the Mughals in the Indian subcontinent during their rule from the 16th to the 18th centuries.

 Key Features